 - Contribute to the development and implementation of local and national migration policy

-- Work with local delivery partners to design and oversee delivery of services that meet asylum seekers, refugees and migrants needs in that region / national area
+- Work with local delivery partners to design and oversee delivery of services that meet asylum seekers, refugees and migrants needs in that region / national area, facilitating multi-agency coordination

-- Act as a conduit for two-way information between the Department for Communities and Local Government, Department for International Development, Department for Education, other government departments and national partners and facilitate multi-agency meetings on migration
+- Act as a conduit for two-way information between the Home Office and other government departments and national partners

-The Welsh Local Government Association (WLGA) is a member of the Wales Strategic Migration Partnership's Executive Board, which meets quarterly to:
+The Wales Strategic Migration Partnership's Executive Board meets quarterly to:

 - ensure a coordinated approach to migration; and